 1) Is this event like last October's Networking Night?

 Yes.
-The Winter Industry Reception is for a broad group of students (undergraduate and graduate students) from the School of Electrical Engineering and Computer Science (EECS).
+Our EECS February Networking Night is for a broad group of students (undergraduate and graduate students) from the School of Electrical Engineering and Computer Science (EECS).

 Students majoring in the following areas are encouraged to attend:

 - Electrical and Computer Engineering

 This networking event offers informal time to connect with the students, followed by five break-out sessions where you'll meet with smaller groups of students who have signed up to learn more about your organization.
 The meeting space is also informal - you'll be meeting in labs, classrooms and conference rooms.

 2) Who else will be at the event?

 Along with the students, other organizations are registering for Networking Night.
 To see who has registered so far, click on the About Companies link.

 3) How many people from our organization should attend?

 It is up to you.
 In most cases, you'll be meeting in a lab, classroom or conference room for the breakout sessions.
 Kindly register each individual whom you would like to bring.
 Be aware industry representaties often spend most of the time standing.
 (Chairs are generally reserved for students.)